 - A.I. assistants like Alexa and Siri

-Unfortunately, a lot of this info is probably wrong.
-In a recent survey 95% of people said they found incorrect information when searching for a local business.
-When someone finds incorrect information, they don’t lose faith in the directory — they lose faith in the business…even if you had nothing to do with providing the information.
+Unfortunately, the information in online listings is often wrong.
+And when someone finds incorrect information, they don’t lose faith in the directory — they lose faith in the business… even if you had nothing to do with providing the information.

 The Feedback: Your Customer Reviews